Octavio4422/Octavio4422/README.md

 ## I'm a Student, Web/FullStack Developer, and a Technology Enthusiast!!

-- I’m Working on Proyects C:
+- I’m Currently Working on Proyects C:
 - 2022 Goals: Finish SoyHenry Bootcamp and Find an IT Job